Richard Cockburn of Clerkington: Life

 He was the eldest son and heir of Sir John Cockburn of Clerkington, and Helen Maitland, a daughter of Richard Maitland of Lethington.
 He was born around 1565 at Clerkington House near Haddington, East Lothian.

 In March 1589 he went to London with John Colville, Laird of Easter Wemyss and kissed the hand of Queen Elizabeth.
+James VI gave them £666 Scots for their expenses.
 He stayed in the house of Archibald Douglas in London, but wrote to his uncle the Chancellor, John Maitland, that he was not minded to have any dealing with Douglas.
 Thomas Fowler heard that Francis Walsingham had arranged for him to have a present of a gold chain, but the gift fell through.

 Cockburn trained as a lawyer and became a judge.
 He accompanied James VI of Scotland to Denmark, and gave money to the skipper of the Scottish ships when the king visited the dockyard at Copenhagen on 3 March 1590.
 Subsequently, he was appointed to a committee to audit the account of money spent by his uncle, John Maitland, on the royal voyage.
 The funds came from the English subsidy and the dowry of Anne of Denmark.

-In February 1591, James VI of Scotland attended the wedding of his sister to the young Laird of Lugton at Thirlestane Castle, hosted by the uncle of the bride, the Chancellor, John Maitland. where "friendship was confirmed with a carouse".
+In February 1591, James VI of Scotland attended the wedding of his sister Isabella to David Crichton of Lugton at Thirlestane Castle, hosted by the uncle of the bride, the Chancellor, John Maitland, where "friendship was confirmed with a carouse".
+Costume records suggest a masque entertainment may have been planned.

-In April 1591 he was made Secretary of State.
+In April 1591, Cockburn was made Secretary of State.
 In May he took letters relating to shipping to James VI at Falkland Palace, with the news that Queen Elizabeth was sending 40 male deer from Colchester as a present for him.

 He was Secretary of State to James VI from April 1591 to 1596.
 In September 1591 Cockburn was admitted as a Lord of Session.
 According to the English ambassador Robert Bowes, Cockburn had been "Master of Ceremonies" and this office was transferred to the Master of Work, William Schaw.
 These appointments followed the death of Lewis Bellenden.

 In November 1591, he was elected a Senator of the College of Justice being elected at the same time as Andrew Wemyss, Lord Myrecairnie.
+In December 1593, Richard Cockburn was appointed to a committee to audit the account of money spent by John Maitland on the royal voyages.
+The funds in question came from the English subsidy and the dowry of Anne of Denmark.